From his earliest days on the remote Nevada ranches where his father worked, Waddie was immersed in the cowboy way of entertaining.

 The art of spinnin’ tales in rhyme and meter that came to be called cowboy poetry, a Western tradition that is as rich as the lifestyle that gave birth to it.
 Within his stories, told in a voice that is timeless and familiar are the common bonds we all share, moments both grand and commonplace, the humorous and the tragic, the life and death struggles and triumphs that we each recognize.
 And yet, Waddie presents his material with personal insights and the lessons learned during his life spent as a buckaroo.
-In 2012 Waddie Mitchell receives the prestigious Nevada Heritage Award and continues hosting and performing at festivals, private gatherings, rodeos, corporate events, concert halls and an extraordinarily wide variety of functions.
-The Reno Gazette-Journal published a list from a panel of writers, historians and other notables, who selected the Top 20 Artists, Authors and Entertainers To Influence Nevada in the 20th Century.
+In 2012, Waddie received the prestigious Nevada Heritage Award and continues to host and perform at festivals, private gatherings, rodeos, corporate events, concert halls and an extraordinarily wide variety of functions.
+The Reno Gazette-Journal published a list from a panel of writers, historians and other notables, who selected the Top 20 Artists, Authors and Entertainers to Influence Nevada in the 20th Century.